DiffPool: Learning Hierarchical Graph Pooling

 [0.2, 0.8]] # node 3 โ mostly cluster B

-H'[A] = 0.9ร[1,0,1] + 0.8ร[1,0,0] + 0.1ร[0,1,1] + 0.2ร[0,1,0]
+X'[A] = 0.9ร[1,0,1] + 0.8ร[1,0,0] + 0.1ร[0,1,1] + 0.2ร[0,1,0]

-โ [1.7, 0.3, 0.9] (cluster A = nodes 0+1)
+= [1.7, 0.3, 1.0] (cluster A = nodes 0+1)

-H'[B] = 0.1ร[1,0,1] + 0.2ร[1,0,0] + 0.9ร[0,1,1] + 0.8ร[0,1,0]
+X'[B] = 0.1ร[1,0,1] + 0.2ร[1,0,0] + 0.9ร[0,1,1] + 0.8ร[0,1,0]

-โ [0.3, 1.7, 1.0] (cluster B = nodes 2+3)
+= [0.3, 1.7, 1.0] (cluster B = nodes 2+3)

 The soft assignment correctly merged structurally similar nodes (0,1) into cluster A and (2,3) into cluster B โ learned purely from features and graph structure.
+Note that the two clusters agree exactly in the third coordinate: that dimension was uninformative about the split, and the pooling reflects that rather than manufacturing a difference.

 Computational Cost

 DiffPool runs two GNNs at each level.
-For a graph with N nodes coarsened to k clusters:
+For a graph with \(N\) nodes coarsened to \(k\) clusters:

 When DiffPool Helps